mwsohn/StataFiles.jl/README.md

 # StataFiles.jl
 A Package to read and write Stata .dta files.
-This may be the first Julia -> Stata conversion program.
+This may be the first Julia DataFrame to Stata conversion program.
-Despite the excellent .dta file reader in `ReadStat.jl` package, I needed to write another .dta file reader because `ReadStat.jl` were not able to handle very large files well that are several gigabytes in size and all formats such as value labels and date and datatime formats are lost during conversion.
+Despite the excellent .dta file reader in `ReadStat.jl` package, I needed to write another .dta file reader because `ReadStat.jl` was not able to handle very large files well and all formats such as value labels and date and datatime formats are lost during conversion.
+It is written entirely in Julia.

 `StataFiles.jl` provides the following functionalities:
-* It is written entirely in Julia.

-* When importing, it can break large files into small chunks and can handle very large files gracefully in memory strapped situations.
+* When importing, it can break large files into small chunks and so can handle very large files gracefully in memory strapped situations.
 Use `chunks` option to specify the number of chunks to use (default = 10).

 * All variable labels will be imported using `TableMetadataTools.jl`.